PeterMikulecky/TDA-project/README.md

 the more "work" is required to transform one persistence homology diagram into the other.
 The bar chart normalizes this Wasserstein distance against the standard deviation of persistence lifetimes observed in each diagram.
-This allows one compare inter-diagram distance against intra-diagram variability.
+This allows one to compare inter-diagram distance against intra-diagram variability.